ts-roms/cafe-app/README.md

   - Sales: add items to cart and checkout.
 Sales recorded with date, cashier, items, and total.
   - Receipts: each sale gets a receipt number and appears in a Recent Receipts list.
   - Customer data: optionally capture customer name at checkout and store it.
+  - Taxes & Discounts: configurable tax rate from Admin; per-order discount input; totals show subtotal, tax, grand total.
+  - Payment methods: record cash/card/other for each sale.
 - Accounting: tabs for
   - Ledger: view sales and grand total.
   - Invoices: add simple invoices (customer, amount, status) and list them.
   - Expenses: add expenses (category, note, amount) and list them.
   - Reports: summary cards for Sales Total, Paid Invoices, Expenses, and Net Income.
   Admin and Cashier have access; Staff does not.
 - Time: clock in/out, view your personal logs, attendance summary, and simple shift scheduling (admin can add shifts).
+Admin and Manager can view time in/out logs for Staff and Cashiers.

 ## RBAC